Calum MacRae

-Calum MacRae (born 26 January 1980 in Edinburgh, Scotland) is the defence coach for Benetton.
+Calum MacRae (born 26 January 1980 in Edinburgh, Scotland) is the head coach for Benetton.
 He was head coach of the Scotland rugby 7s team 2014–2017.

 Playing career

 MacRae played rugby union as a centre and had also operated at fullback and fly-half.

 After age grade rugby he played for a four-year period on the IRB Sevens World Series along with playing in the Celtic league for the Borders.
 He played his final tournament for Scotland at the 2005 RWC Sevens in Hong Kong.
 Following this he was in Frank Hadden's Scotland Training Squad for a 4-year period, however, MacRae never gained full honours.
 His international 15's career mainly consisted of three consecutive Churchill Cup Tournaments.

 He was called up to the Scotland squad for the autumn tests in 2006 and for the 2008 Six Nations Championship.

 In 2009 he signed for Worcester Warriors.